divyansh-nishad/buskaro/README.md

 # BusKaro

-`Why wait for bus when you can buskaro`
+`Why wait for bus when you can BusKaro`

 ## Author